 My boss, Alden Dinsmore, was an ex-Buick Factory Service Representative, and he encouraged me to enroll in a two and a half year program at General Motors Institute (GMI) which was located in Buick’s home town of Flint, Michigan.
 I spent a month at school and a month working for Dinsmore Buick, back and forth.
 Many of my fellow students quit because it was too hard for them.

 While I was at GMI, three of my buddies who didn’t have a car, asked me to drive them to the employment office at the Buick factory, where they wanted to get hired by the Buick factory for more money, instead of working for their home-town dealer.
 When the man doing the interviewing was done with them, he asked me why I was there, and when I told him, he suggested that I be interviewed, too.
-He hired me.
+He hired me immediately.
 When I told Mr. Dinsmore, he said “I knew that would happen.”
 Part of my working for the factory as a student, was in the Factory Service Department office, they wrote the Technical Service Bulletins, Parts Books, and Shop Manuals.
 I “proof read” what they were writing, to see if it would be clear to the dealership people who would be reading them.

-After I completed my two years in the Army, Buick sent me to New York City, to be a Service Representative there in the New York Zone Office.
-My Boss, Mr. George Scarponi, asked me why I was hired in preference to some other guys who had been recently laid off.
+After I completed my two years in the Army, Buick sent me to New York City, to be a Service Representative headquartered in the New York Zone Office.
+My new Boss, Mr. George Scarponi, asked me why I was hired in preference to some other guys who had been recently laid off.
 I told him that my friends in Flint had sent me the current Buick Shop Manuals, and I had read them from cover to cover while I was in the Army.
 He was impressed.
 My first job on the road was calling on 22 Buick dealerships in Upstate New York from Poughkeepsie to the Canadian border.
 After a year, they promoted me to Owner Relations Manager in New York City, and a year after that they promoted me to Buick Factory Service Representative for New York City.
-Mr. Scarponi taught me how to speak professional English, with no accent, so I didn’t sound like a kid from southeastern Ohio.
-Almost every day I talk on the phone with people from all over the world, and they can’t tell where I’m from by the way I speak, but I can tell where they are from, by the way they speak.
+Mr. Scarponi taught me how to speak proper English, with no accent, so I didn’t sound like a kid from Ohio.
+Now, every day I talk by phone with people from all over the world, and they can’t tell where I’m from by the way I speak, but I can tell where they are from, by the way they speak.
 Pygmalion.

 Part of my job as Service Rep was to report any problems with the current new Buicks, to my boss.
 I knew he would forward my reports on the Michigan, so I always phoned my friends in Michigan, and gave them a “heads up” so they would know in advance what was coming, and not be caught off-guard.
 At one of the annual new model conventions in Michigan, attended by all the Buick Service Reps from all over the country, I was given special recognition because I had sent in more good product reports than all the rest of the guys in the country, put together.